Skip to main content

 • Improper detailing – flat surfaces that hold water

-• Galvanic corrosion of fasteners – improper metal selection
+• Galvanic corrosion of fasteners – improper metal selection, like using non-stainless screws in treated timber

 Real-World Example: The $10,000 Mistake